chriskrycho/v5.chriskrycho.com/site/journal/2020/Wrapping Up 2020 and Starting 2021.md

 This year went almost perfectly for [Winning Slowly](https://winningslowly.org).
 We read 11 books and [discussed all of them](https://winningslowly.org/season-8.html) on air.
 The last two episodes came out two weeks later than they should have but otherwise we not only published all the episodes we had planned but did so *on schedule*.
 It was the best we’ve ever done.
 Now I’m exhausted and we’re going to take a long break.
 But I’m proud of the work we’ve done here.
 While I don’t know exactly when Winning Slowly will return, I do have high confidence Stephen and I will be back at some point.

 I also appeared on [the opening episode](https://anchor.fm/humans-of-open-source/episodes/Chris-Krycho-on-Life-Post-New-Rustacean-emh815) of Sean Chen’s podcast [<cite>Humans of Open Source</cite>](https://anchor.fm/humans-of-open-source), which was a delight.
 I am actively looking to appear on others’ podcasts in the year ahead—on subjects both technical and theological.
-I’ve gotten a number of speaking requests late this year and I’m interested in making speaking a more regular part of my public presence going forward, so I’ll be putting up a **Speaking** page shortly.
-Between now and when my that page goes up, feel free to just [reach out via email](mailto:hello@chriskrycho.com?subject=Speaking) if you’re interested in having me on—I’m well set-up for both audio and video now!
+I’ve gotten a number of speaking requests late this year and I’m interested in making speaking a more regular part of my public presence going forward, so I’ve added up a **Speaking** page; feel free to get in touch via that page if you’re interested in having me speak—I’m well set-up for both audio and video now!

 ## Health & Fitness